Peginterferon beta-1a (Subcutaneous)

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-peginterferon beta-1a may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Peginterferon beta-1a may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using peginterferon beta-1a.

-peginterferon beta-1a may cause redness, pain, or swelling at the injection site.
-Some patients have developed a permanent depression (necrosis) under the skin at the injection site.
+Peginterferon beta-1a may cause redness, pain, or swelling at the injection site.
+Some patients have developed serious skin infection or damage (necrosis), including a permanent depression under the skin at the injection site.
 Contact your doctor right away if you notice depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 - Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.

 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.